DSathvik2000/devops-assignment/README.md

   sudo usermod -aG sudo <username>    # to add user to sudoer's group
   ```
 - **For Sarah's and Mike's backup activity**, follow these steps.
-   - First login/ switch to the Sarah's user.
+   - First login/ switch to the user.
      ```sh
-     sudo su - Sarah
+     sudo su - <username>
      ```
    - After logging into the user, create a '.sh' file to perform this activity.
      ```sh